Logerfo/close-label/README.md

 # close-label

-> A GitHub App built with [Probot](https://github.com/probot/probot) that applies a specific label to an issue closed through a pull request targeting the default branch in the same repository considering its current labels.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that applies a specific label to an issue closed through a pull request in the same repository considering its current labels.

 ## Setup for using the bot in your repo
 Create a file named `.github/close-label.yml` and fill it with whatever you like.
 Example: